-The successful proposal will demonstrate how support will be provided to ensure all films produced under the programme find an audience, and how talent will be developed in a way that nurtures and maintains a connection to the wider film industry.
+The successful proposal will demonstrate how support will be provided and how talent will be developed in a way that nurtures and maintains a connection to the wider film industry.

 Although this is not a business development programme, a key function will be the development of producers' market knowledge and skills.